SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 	- effect of action depends on what is found to be true through perception/monitoring (non-deterministic)
 	- problem solving requires sensing during the execution phase
 4. **Exploration Problem**
-	- no information is known about the world state and outcome of action
+	- no information is known about the world state or outcome of action
 	- experimentation is often needed
-		- Hypotheses as actions, search in the real world
+		- hypotheses as actions, search in the real world
-		- Learning builds the agent's knowledge of states and actions progressively
+		- *learning* builds the agent's knowledge of states and actions progressively

 ### Well-Defined Formulation
 - Definition of a Problem	- The information used by an agent to decide what to do.- Specification	- Initial State	- Action Set i.e. available actions (successor functions)
 	- State Space i.e. states reachable from the initial state		- Solution Path: sequence of actions from one state to another
 	- Goal Test Predicate		- Single state, enumerated list of states, abstract properties
 	- Cost Function		- Path cost *g(n)*, sum of all (action) step costs along the path.
-- Solution	- A path (a sequence of operators leading) from the *Initial-State* to a state that satisfies the *Goal-Test*.
+- Solution	- A path (a sequence of operators leading) from the *Initial State* to a state that satisfies the *Goal Test*.
 - Search Cost
 	- Does the agent find a solution?
 	- Is it a good solution? (i.e. with a low path cost)
 	- What does it cost to find the solution?
-- Total Cost of Problem-Solving
-	- Search Cost + Path Cost
+- Total Cost of Problem-Solving = Search Cost + Path Cost
-	- Trade-offs often required
+	- Trade-offs often required.
-		- Search for a very long time for an optimal solution
+		- Search for a very long time for an optimal solution.
 		- Search for a shorter time for a *good enough* solution.

 ## Search